vadxq/vite-plugin-vconsole/README.md

 Please note that the dynamic configuration here has the highest priority, and dynamicConfig will override the configuration in config.

+You can provide a stringified runnable function that listens for a parameter as a trigger.
+Then modify a global variable `window.vConsole.dynamicChange.value`.
+When this variable changes, the dynamic configuration will take effect again.
+Here you can combine the above dynamic configuration to dynamically switch themes.

 ```ts
 // Example, distinguish theme light and dark colors based on class
 // Distinguish black or white based on whether it has a dark class name